If you have access to existing files or data you must follow the rules on keeping data to ensure that requirements of the Data Protection Act are met.

 There are four general rules of compliance that you should follow when keeping data:

 - review and manage the content of files and records

 - maintain best practice in record keeping

 - only retain data for as long as necessary

 Files and other records containing personal data must be kept up-to-date and regularly checked for accuracy.
 Record any changes and delete any obsolete information.

 Only relevant and necessary information should be retained.
-Carry out regular administration of files and records to remove duplicated materials and irrelevant information.
+Carry out the regular administration of files and records to remove and securely delete duplicated materials and irrelevant information.

 Fairness and access rights

 Individuals have the right to see their personal data, including any comments about them.
 Opinions about individuals in documents should be justifiable and based on fact.
 It is permissible to give a reasoned, frank opinion about a student's work or behaviour, but not to express personal dislike or make any insulting or defamatory remarks.
 Do not record, however informally, comments you would not be happy for the Data Subject to see.

 All paper and digital records containing personal data must be held securely.
 You must take care to ensure that data cannot be accessed or viewed by anyone not authorised to do so.